-This sweet pink drink is a strawberry soju cocktail made with both strawberry soju and calpico - a match made in heaven
+This sweet pink drink is a strawberry soju cocktail made with both strawberry soju and calpico - a match made in heaven.
+This pretty cocktail tastes like strawberry juice and looks as good as it tastes.

-This is such a pretty drink with its milky pink colour and fresh strawberries.
+I love this pretty drink for its milky pink colour and fresh strawberries.
 Soju and calpico are a classic combination and it tastes even better in their respective strawberry flavours.
 Be warned that this drink tastes like juice but it is definitely alcoholic.
 Please drink responsibly.

 What is soju?